THE EARLY YEARS

-With the rapid expansion of the middle and high school instructional areas, establishment of a well-planned, highly structured athletic program soon followed, and athletic facilities were constructed.
+With the rapid expansion of the middle and high school instructional areas, establishment of a well-planned, highly-structured athletic program soon followed, and athletic facilities were constructed.
 In 1986, MPCS became a member of the Georgia High School Athletic Association (GHSA).
-With an experienced athletic director and a staff of quality coaches, participation in interscholastic varsity and junior varsity sports became an important aggregate of the MPCS program.
+With an experienced athletic director and a staff of quality coaches, participation in interscholastic varsity and junior varsity sports became an important part of the MPCS program.

 In 1994, additional classrooms were required in the elementary school to facilitate growth.
 Fine Arts courses were also added, and the arts program began to develop.
 Computer labs were installed, and the school introduced a technology program to students.

-MPCS purchased property in 2002, and in 2003 moved from the Mount Paran North location in Marietta to the beautiful 68 acres in Kennesaw, where the school campus is now located.
-The new campus began with the Mulkey Building (housing lower school, middle school, gyms, media centers, dining hall), Dozier Hall (high school), and the Sewell Cottage (preschool).
+MPCS purchased property in 2002 and, in 2003, moved from the Mount Paran North location in Marietta to the beautiful 68 acres in Kennesaw, where the school campus is now located.
+The new campus began with the Mulkey Building (housing lower school, middle school, gyms, media centers, and dining hall), Dozier Hall (high school), and the Sewell Cottage (preschool).
 Athletic facilities quickly developed – tennis courts, multiple sports fields, and two gyms.
 An existing historic log cabin and a six-acre lake remain part of the school campus.

 The athletic facilities of MPCS continued to expand over the next few years as well.
 Batting cages, baseball/softball complex, fitness center, weight room, rubber track, and turf field were a few of the additions.
 The 2015 football season kicked off in the brand new Catherine Steele Sewell Stadium.

 The next project in line for MPCS is the expansion of the high school facilities.

 THE MURRAY FAMILY FARM